Policy-Driven Costs and Savings are Not “Good” or “Bad”

 If the guidelines above regarding financial metrics make them seem too multifaceted to be used for policy guidance, a few rules of thumb might help:

-Energy and material efficiency will have long-term positive financial effects, even if the near-term effects show negative GDP impacts.
+Energy and material efficiency will have long-term positive financial effects, even if the near-term, direct effects show negative GDP impacts.
+In the EPS, the positive induced effects will generally outweigh the negative direct effects for efficiency policies.

 Carbon pricing can result in considerable economic growth, if the revenues are spent well.
 If not, carbon pricing is an economic headwind.
 (However, it could be used to offset other taxes that are worse economic headwinds, like sales or payroll taxes.)